-When these symptoms occur within the first month after a traumatic experience, but dissipate within four weeks, they are known as an acute stress disorder.
+Symptoms that occur within the first month after a traumatic experience, but dissipate within four weeks, are known as an acute stress disorder.

 PTSD usually occurs within the first three months after a traumatic experience, but in some cases, there is a delay of more than six months before symptoms appear.
 Length of symptoms varies from person to person.
 Approximately half of the people affected by PTSD tend to recover within 3 months.
 For many others, however, symptoms last longer than one year and require treatment in order to improve.

-Untreated PTSD can lead to other mental and physical health conditions.
-While talking about these symptoms may be very painful and confusing, these symptoms can be treated, and treatment can bring relief.
+Untreated PTSD potentially lead to other mental and physical health conditions.
+While talking about these symptoms may be very painful and confusing, these symptoms are treatable, and treatment can bring relief.
 Having symptoms that do not go away and needing to seek treatment are not character flaws or signs of personal weakness.
 If your symptoms continue, or if they interfere with your daily functioning, discuss them with your health care provider.